TMoCo/TMoCo/README.md

 - high performance graphics
 - principles and practices of good software engineering

 I am most familiar with developing front-ends and component libraries for web apps with TS and react, but have gained experience managing and building back-end services and apis.
-I am interested in all aspects of the development lifecycle, from requirement, to development, to test, to release and to monitoring, and how automation and plain text formats like markdown and YAML can help agile teams maintain and develop more and better quality software, faster.

 <!---
 TMoCo/TMoCo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.